Linking GitLab accounts

 |Jira version||GitLab||GitLab self-managed|

-Prerequisite: Integrate Jira with GitLab using OAuth 2.0
+Before you begin: Integrate Jira with GitLab using OAuth 2.0

-Go to Administration > System > OAuth 2.0.
+Go to Administration > Applications.

-In Service provider, select Custom.
+In service provider, select Custom.

 Enter your integration’s name.

-Don’t worry about the Client ID and Client Secret right now.
+Don’t worry about the Client ID and Client secret right now.
 You’ll get them from GitLab in the next steps.

 Enter the authorization and token endpoint, as shown in the table below.